The Best Maya sites to visit, at #9: amazing Toniná, Chiapas, Mexico

 Two visits to Toniná

-The first time in 1992, when I travelled through Mexico & Guatemala for three months.
+The first time was in 1992, when I travelled with my future wife Wendy through Mexico & Guatemala for three months.
 It was the second Maya city I ever visited, after my visit to Palenque a few days earlier.
 It was enough to get hooked forever on the fascinating Mundo Maya.

-The second visit to Toniná was in 2000.
-I lived & worked in Guatemala at the time and during the Xmas Holidays we visited Chiapas, Mexico.
+The second visit to Toniná was in 2001.
+I lived & worked in Guatemala at the time and during the Summer I visited Chiapas, Mexico.
+(This time not only accompanied by Wendy, but also our little daughter Lisa, who was 4 at the time.)

 The summit of the Acropolis of Toniná, Chiapas, Mexico.

-• I hope to visit Toniná again asap to take my own pictures.
+• Of course, I’d like to visit Toniná again asap to take my own pictures.
 For the time being, many thanks to the people who helped me out.

 Toniná means “House of Stone” in the local Maya language (Tzeltal).
 Its original name was probably Po or Popo, which means “White” or maybe “White city”.

 The city is located on the Western edge of the former Maya territory.
 64km/40m south of Palenque in nowadays Chiapas, Mexico.
-It’s arch rival in the Late Classic Period, when both cities reached their peak.
+Its biggest arch-rival in the Late Classic Period, when both cities reached their peak.

-Toniná was rediscovered for the outside world in 1830s.
-Soon thereafter its ruins were visited by the North American John Lloyd Stephens and his British travel companion Frederick Catherwood (1840).
+Toniná was rediscovered for the outside world in the 1830s.
+Soon thereafter the temple ruins were visited by the famous North American explorer John Lloyd Stephens & his British travel companion Frederick Catherwood (1840).

-An adventurous couple that left us two beautiful travel books about their journeys through the Maya World.
-Popular works that confronted many interested readers in the US & Europe with the fascinating Mundo Maya for the first time (See also my Introduction to the Maya World).
+An adventurous couple that left us two beautiful 2-volume travel books about their journeys through the Maya World.
+Popular works that confronted many interested readers in the US & Europe for the first time with the fascinating Mundo Maya (See also my Introduction to the Maya World).

 A Classical Maya City